 California is made for road trips.
-An easy-to-navigate network of more than 50,000 miles of good-quality highways and freeways link just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
-Some of these roads are famous—Highway 1 along the Pacific Coast, legendary Route 66, and Avenue of the Giants (Highway 101 winding through towering redwoods).
+An easy-to-navigate network of more than 50,000 miles (80,467 kilometres) of good-quality highways and motorways links just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
+Some of these roads are famous—Highway 1 along the Pacific Coast, legendary Route 66 and Avenue of the Giants (Highway 101 winding through towering redwoods).
 Some are workhorses—most notably Interstates 5 and 80—getting drivers (and truckers) up and across the state as quickly as possible.
 But even these heavy-lifters can lead you to surprising destinations.

-Report an accident, crime, or unsafe driver by calling 911 from any phone.
+Report an accident, crime or an unsafe driver by calling 911 from any phone.

 Local & Scenic Railways

-Though Amtrak is the largest train service in the state, it’s not the only way to roll.
+Though Amtrak is the largest train service in the state, it is not the only one.
 In Northern California, Caltrain has regular service between San Francisco and San Jose.
 In Southern California, Metrolink offers service on seven regional lines that connect L.A., Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County, and the Inland Empire.
-Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s premier destinations.
+Trains dedicated to certain themes and in specific locales, such as the Napa Valley Wine Train, also provide a unique way to see some of California’s première destinations.

-For an easy and often fun way to get around California’s larger cities and communities, do what an increasing number of locals do and hitch a ride on a bus, subway, ferry, or light rail system.
-Using public transportation can be an efficient, affordable, safe, and eco-friendly option, particularly in areas where roads, parking, and urban traffic can be confusing and frustrating.
-Some transit systems let you buy multi-day passes; check ticket options online before you arrive to get the best deals.
+For an easy and often fun way to get around California’s larger cities and communities, do what an increasing number of locals do and hitch a ride on a bus, subway, ferry or light rail system.
+Using public transportation can be an efficient, affordable, safe and eco-friendly option, particularly in areas where roads, parking and urban traffic can be confusing and frustrating.
+Some transport systems let you buy multi-day passes.
+Check ticket options online before you arrive to get the best deals.
 Two companies, CityPass and Go, also offer deals on local transportation options in San Francisco and Southern California.

-You can also use buses to take longer trips around the state.
-Greyhound is the nation’s primary long-distance bus company, offering routes linking big cities and rural destinations statewide (and heading out of state too).
+You can also uses buses to take longer trips around the state.
+Greyhound is the nation’s primary long-distance bus company, offering routes linking big cities and rural destinations state-wide, and heading out of state too.